oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ##### Use anti-forgery/double submit cookies

 Some technology stacks and frameworks have built-in CRSF protection using anti-forgery cookies.
 This mechanism relies on a session-specific secret that is stored in a cookie, which can only be read by the legitimate frontend running in the domain associated with the cookie.
 The frontend is expected to read the cookie and insert its value into the request, typically by adding a custom request header.
 The backend verifies the value in the cookie to the value provided by the frontend to identify legitimate requests.
-When implemented correctly for all state changing requests, this mechanism effectively mitigates CSRF.
+When implemented correctly for all state-changing requests, this mechanism effectively mitigates CSRF.

 Note that this mechanism is not necessarily recommended over the CORS approach.
 However, if a framework offers built-in support for this mechanism, it can serve as a low-effort alternative to protect against CSRF.